InCrease-DevOps/accesible-moodle/README.md

 ## Post-Installation

+Either after the simple install or the manual one, you will end up with an url.
+Open it on your browser.
 Once you get into the web interface, you will have to perform the initial configuration of the site.

 - Accept the license (only if you want)